Are you looking for the best call to action examples that will inspire your customers to take action?

 These calls to action usually start with the command verb “save” or “redeem” and read something like “Save 25% by joining today!” or “Redeem your 2-for-1 coupon right now!”

-Writing your CTA with a benefit adds an extra incentive (a value proposition) to the equation that can really boost your conversion rate.
-But you also have another trick up your sleeve:
+Writing your CTA with a benefit adds an extra incentive (a value proposition) to the equation that boosts your conversion rate.
+But you also have another trick up your sleeve: Social proof.

 The most common type of social proof for CTAs is leveraging fear of missing out (FOMO).
 Fear of missing out is a phenomenon that occurs in most consumers and is super powerful.

 When listeners heard the first CTA, they thought, “If operators are standing by, it must not be a popular product.”
 But when they heard the second CTA, the opposite occurred.
-They thought, “If lines are busy, this product must be really popular.
+They thought, “If lines are busy, this product must be top-rated.
 I should call.”

 FOMO is an incredibly powerful tool that you can start using to craft stronger CTAs that lead to much higher click-through rates (CTRs).